-- a.
+a.
 A donor may voluntarily donate annual and personal leave to an employee within the donor's agency who meets the requirements of the Leave Donation Program.
-Donations may be made to multiple employees, as long as the minimum donation is made to each employee. - b.
+Donations may be made to multiple employees, as long as the minimum donation is made to each employee.

+b.
 Donations must be made in increments of one day (7.5 or 8 hours), but not more than five days can be donated to any one employee in the same leave calendar year.
-The donor's annual leave balance after donation cannot be less than the equivalent of five workdays of leave (37.5 or 40 hours).
-Anticipated personal leave may not be donated. - c.
+The donor's annual leave balance after donation cannot be less than the equivalent of five workdays of leave c.
 The donation is effected by the completion and submission of a Request to Donate Leave to the agency Human Resource Office.
 Leave is deducted from the donor's annual and/or personal leave balance at the time of donation and transferred to the recipient in order by the date and time the Request to Donate Leave form is received.